deadlyvipers/dojo_rules/introduction.md

 This is an intro about myself.
 It's late and I'm mastering github.
+My favorite codeschool path is Ruby.